manasvityagi/IoT_Dashboard/Journal.md

      as I move along

 ​

-**23/05**
+##Entry 4
+-[x] Familiarize with UI development

+     Started at : 23/05/2020 11:22 AM
+     Estimated Time: 60 mins
+     Finished at: 23/05/2020 20:24 PM

 Before Login and Logout feature I am working on Bootstrap.
 Tried Bootstrap studio, I feel it is not that great, so plain CSS file editing is better.
 Used some examples from Bootstrap site.
 I also wanted to make a grid of cards.
 Which is what I am working on at the moment.

+##Entry 5

+     Started at : 24/05/2020
+     Estimated Time: 60 mins
+     Finished at: 23/05/2020

-24/05 OK, so I need to make signup view/functionality before,  login or logout.
+Realized that I need to make signup view/functionality before,  login or logout.

-Problem 1: Somehow, I am able to register the same user twice, even though I have put registration_form.is_valid() condition
+*Problem 1*: Somehow, I am able to register the same user twice, even though I have put registration_form.is_valid() condition

+##Entry 6
-Problem 2: When I try to debug (For problem 1), I am getting following error (apparently, I can't put image in markdown, can link to local filesystem, but on GitHub, that would be a problem)
+-[x] Problem 2: When I try to debug (For problem 1),
+ I am getting following error
+(apparently, I can't put image in markdown, can link to local filesystem, but on GitHub, that would be a problem)

 ```